Intro

 Despite press releases mentioning fresh items and side salads, these were notably absent from the meal trays I observed.

-Their meal service includes a proper starter, fresh cucumber salad alongside the main course, a slice of actual cake for dessert, and cheese.
+For perspective, Swiss International’s recent economy overhaul includes a proper starter, fresh cucumber salad alongside the main course, actual cake for dessert, and cheese.

-It’s exactly the kind of small touch that shows they understand presentation matters.
+Exactly the kind of small touch that shows they understand presentation matters.

 Second Meal Service

 The pre-landing meal offered spinach and ricotta ravioli or beef.
-The ravioli may not have presented well, but tasted better than it appeared.

-The ricotta filling was creamy and the portion was substantial enough to satisfy.
+The ricotta filling was creamy, and the portion was substantial enough to satisfy.

 Again, the dessert was another pre-packaged item that felt like a missed opportunity.